mebauer/nyc-open-bigdata/README.md

 ![top-taxi-data.png](figures/top-taxi-data.png)
 Figure xx: Top 10 Datasets by Number of Rows on NYC Open Data (Only Taxi Data).

+# Exporting Data
+There are two main methods to exporting a dataset on NYC Open Data: 1) Download files locally and 2) utilize the Socrata Open Data API (SODA API):

+1) Download files locally: The [data formats](https://dev.socrata.com/docs/formats/#,) to download tabular files locally are JSON, CSV, RDF, RSS, TSV, XML.
+For Geospatial data, these formats also include KML, KMZ, Shapefile and GeoJSON.

+2) Socrata Open Data API (SODA API): The “endpoint” of a [SODA API](https://dev.socrata.com/docs/endpoints) is simply a unique URL that represents an object or collection of objects.
+Every Socrata dataset, and even every individual data record, has its own endpoint.
+The Socrata API follows the REST (REpresentational State Transfer) design pattern.
+This means that the CRUD (Create, Read, Update, and Delete) operations are specified by using HTTP methods.
+The API supports filtering and querying via “Socrata Query Language” (SoQL), a simple, SQL-like query language specifically designed for making it easy to work with data on the web.
+Note: For performance, SODA APIs are paged, and return a maximum of 50,000 records per page.

 # Code
 - The code to calculate count of rows for each dataset is located in the [data-export.ipynb](https://github.com/mebauer/nyc-open-bigdata/blob/main/data-export.ipynb) notebook.